fleetdm/fleet/handbook/people.md

 ### Onboarding a new advisor.

 Advisor agreements are sent through [DocuSign](https://www.docusign.com/), using the "Advisor Agreement" template.
-To send a new advisor agreement, you'll need the new advisor's name, and the number of shares they are offered.
+To send a new advisor agreement, you'll need the new advisor's name and the number of shares they are offered.

 Once the agreement is sent, add a new row to the [advisory board spreadsheet](https://docs.google.com/spreadsheets/d/15knBE2-PrQ1Ad-QcIk0mxCN-xFsATKK9hcifqrm0qFQ/edit#gid=1803674483) and enter the new advisor's information.
 Use this spreadsheet to track the advisor's progress through the onboarding process.